hkerma/opa-gatekeeper-concurrency-issue/README.md

 PoC of a concurrency issue in OPA/Gatekeeper using data replication

 OPA/Gatekeeper [data replication](https://open-policy-agent.github.io/gatekeeper/website/docs/sync/) mechanism allows policies to access the Kubernetes cluster state.
-During data replication, OPA/Gatekeeper does not wait for the replication to finish before processing a request, potentially leading to inconsistencies between the replicated resources in OPA/Gatekeeper and the resources actually presnt in the cluster.
+During data replication, OPA/Gatekeeper does not wait for the replication to finish before processing a request, potentially leading to inconsistencies between the replicated resources in OPA/Gatekeeper and the resources actually present in the cluster.
 Such inconsistency eventually leads to policy bypass.

 ## How to reproduce
 In the reproductible example, we are enforcing "Unique Service Selector" policy (from https://docs.rafay.co/recipes/governance/service_selector_policy/) so two different Services cannot be created with the same app selector.
 However, by running multiple concurrent request, the policy is eventually bypassed and two services are created with the same selector.
 Note that this violations should normally appears during audit afterwards.
 Service 1 and Service 2 have the same app selector `service`.